hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### What's Different From Java 20?

-TODO

-Apart from various editorial changes, the main changes from the previous JEP are to:
+There have been two major changes from the previous JEP:

-* Remove parenthesized patterns, since they did not have sufficient value, and
-* Allow qualified enum constants as case constants in switch expressions and statements.
+* An earlier version of the 'Pattern Matching for switch' feature came with [parenthesized patterns](https://docs.oracle.com/en/java/javase/17/language/pattern-matching.html#GUID-A59EF0C7-4CB7-4555-986D-0FD804555C25), which helped resolve parsing ambiguities back when guards were still expressed with the `&&` operator.
+Now that the `when` keyword has replaced the `&&` operator for guards, the value for parenthesized patterns has decreased significantly.
+So the choice was made to remove them in Java 21.
+* Switch expressions and statements now allow qualified enum constants as case constants.
+This makes it easier to perform an exhaustive `switch` over an interface type when both a class and an enum implementation of that interface exists.
+The JEP description has [a good example of this mechanism](https://openjdk.org/jeps/441#Switches-and-enum-constants), should you wish to learn more about it.

 #### More Information